Caspering/inventory_management/README.md

-# Inventory Management
+# Spring Boot Inventory Management System

 ## Requirements
-### Assume that following requirement has been given to you and develop the software to meet these requirements.

 #### Online-Grocery store Admin:
 - Create a back-end software to maintain Inventory of items in a general store.
 - input for launching application: 3 csv files with list of fruits & Vegitables(f&v), processed food items & stationary.